benji02/capstone_project/README.md

 Right after I finally decided to go on with the ratings and not the sales, I threw in some models.
 I had to adjust the cut-off value for the categories a few times, to make it easier to categorize the games.
 After deciding on 3 categories, I found the sweet spots and decided to change notebook after that.
 The first notebook was getting long and slow and it would be better to start anew for the modelling.
 I transferred the first few models I did to the bottom of the new notebook and then started the pre-processing. (still in the works)

-- [ ] Finding the best model for the current situation
+- [x] Finding the best model for the current situation

+After a good amount of trial and error, the best model that would't cause overfitting was "XG Boost"

-- [ ] Training the model for maximum efficiency
+- [x] Training the model for maximum efficiency

+I wanted to do a lot for training my model.
+However, due to limited time and computer power, I wasn't able to train it as much as I wanted.
+However.
+I was able to improve it by a few percents while testing hyperparameters, while not overfitting too much.
+With an accuracy of 61.6%, I am satisfied.

-- [ ] Export a clean dataframe/CSV on Kaggle for other users
+- [ ] Export a clean dataframe/CSV on Kaggle for other users (Cancelled)

+This step was ultimately cancelled.

+Because I did a lot of work "by-hand" and because I had to join a few datasets (some who had "unknown" in Publisher and/or Developer), I don't feel like the dataset is perfect.
+For that reason, I won't be putting the dataset on Kaggle.
+However, it is available on my Github.

-- [ ] Hosting the project on a website for easy utilization
+- [x] Hosting the project on a website for easy utilization

+While I don't feel comfortable sharing the dataset at large, I still decided to deploy my Forecasting Model online, on Sreamlit.
+[Click here](https://capstoneproject-benji02.streamlit.app) to access it.

-- [ ] Updating the dataset every quarter or every year, for maximum efficiency of the predictions
+- [ ] Updating the dataset every quarter or every year, for maximum efficiency of the predictions (Work in progress)

 <br>
 And of course, updating the README.md everytime I add new features or the project gets closer to completion.